 On the street, methamphetamine is called crank, ice and glass.
 But in federal court, U.S. Magistrate Judge Thomas P. Smith called the growing problem with the drug in the Northeast a “dirty bomb” unleashed like plutonium on an unaware society…” Read complete article on crystal meth here…

-If you or someone you know is suffering from substance abuse or addiction, please call Hawaii Island Recovery at 866-515-5032 for help.
+If you or someone you know is suffering from substance abuse or addiction, please call Hawaii Island Recovery at 866-515-5032 for help or more information.